 Let’s return to the example of writing a book.
-You’re not going to get very far in the two hours you’ve carved out of your day if you’re distracted by your phone.
+You’re not going to get very far in the two hours you’ve carved out of your day if you’re being bombarded by distractions.
 Calls, text messages and social media notifications can wait.
 Turn your phone off for the two hours you’ve dedicated to working on that first chapter and you’ll find yourself working on that second chapter a lot sooner than you think.

-Keeping distractions to a minimum might mean getting up an hour or two earlier than you normally would to fit in time for yourself before the rest of the house wakes up.
-This is especially true for people with children who demand a great deal of time and attention.
+Minimizing distractions might mean getting up an hour or two earlier than you normally would to fit in time for yourself before the rest of the house wakes up.
+This is especially true for those of us with children!

-Remember, the most successful people in the world get one thing done at a time.
-If you find yourself constantly distracted by other things going on around you, you’re bound to waste your energy on things that don’t matter.
+Keep in mind, the most successful people in the world get one thing done at a time.
+If you find yourself constantly distracted by other things going on around you, you’re bound to waste your energy on things that don’t truly matter.
 Ditch the distractions and you’ll see your motivation multiply.